Albizia julibrissin: Other uses

 Silk tree wood may be used to make furniture.
+It is also reportedly psychoactive as well, with the flowers being used to make teas.
+In Chinese medicine it is considered an antidepressant.

 Invasive species

 In the wild, the tree tends to grow in dry plains, sandy valleys, and uplands.
 It has become an invasive species in the United States, where it has spread from southern New York, New Jersey and Connecticut, west to Missouri and Illinois, and south to Florida and Texas.
 It is cultivated in California and Oregon.
 Its seeds are wind-dispersed and numerous, and they are fertile even over long periods of drought.
 Each pod, which resembles a flattened bean pod made of paper, holds about 8 seeds on average.
-The pod bursts in strong winds, and the seeds can carry over surprisingly long distances.
+The pod bursts in strong winds, and the seeds can carry over long distances.

 Breeding work is currently underway in the United States to produce ornamental plants which will not set seed and can be planted without risk.
 However, in the eastern United States it is generally a short-lived tree, being highly susceptible to mimosa vascular wilt, a fungal disease caused by a species of Fusarium, though the disease does not seem to have seriously impacted its populations.
 Because of its invasive tendencies and disease susceptibility, it is rarely recommended as an ornamental plant in the United States, though it is still widely planted in parts of Europe.